आनो भद्राः क्रतवो यन्तु विश्वत: ऋग्वेद – 1.89.1

 Welcome to my homepage!

-Continuing my journey in Systems Biology, I pursued my doctoral studies under Prof. Nicole Radde at the Institute for Systems Theory and Automatic Control of the University of Stuttgart, Germany.
+I completed my doctoral studies under Prof. Nicole Radde at the Institute for Systems Theory and Automatic Control of the University of Stuttgart, Germany.
 My research focused on uncovering the mechanisms underlying robust and reliable signal propagation in biological signaling networks, employing methodologies from dynamical systems theory, Markov Chain Monte Carlo simulations, stochastic analysis, and rule-based modeling.
 As part of this work, I also conducted research as a visiting scientist in the Gunawardena lab at the Harvard Medical School.

 During my free time, I enjoy reading, photography, hiking, and traveling.